eevalaiho/programming-exercise/README.md

 ## The task

-A python programming exercise to implement a simple web scraper, see [complete task description](documentation/cand_prog_task.md).
+Using python implement a simple web scraper, see [complete task description](documentation/cand_prog_task.md).

 ## Implementation